-Instrument Priorities 4.3.3.4.1
+4.3.3.4.1 Instrument Priorities

 In section 3.5.4 the priorities for the six NGAO instruments are listed for each of the three major science areas discussed in this proposal.
 These must be reconciled in order to arrive at a useable priority list.
 Two important additional inputs to the setting of instrument priorities are the need for appropriate instrumentation for first light commissioning of the AO system, and the relative timescales required for development of the various instruments.
-Based on the science priorities and these additional considerations we summarize the instrument development priorities as follows:
+Based on the science priorities are follows: